 REFUND POLICY.
 Tuition refund for students shall not be made unless the student is, in the judgment of the institution, compelled to withdraw for unavoidable reasons.
 In such cases, two-thirds of the student's tuition may be refunded if the student withdraws within 10 calendar days after the first day of classes as published in the school calendar.
 Tuition refunds will not be considered after that time.
-Tuition refunds will not be considered for tuition of five dollars (\$5) or less, except if a course or curriculum fails to materialize, all the students' tuitions shall be refunded.
+Tuition refunds will not be considered for tuition of five dollars (\$5) or less, except if a course or curriculum fails to materialize, all the students' tuition shall be refunded.
+Requests for refunds must be in writing.